josephnovakgeology-cyber/core-composite/docs/user_guide.md

 Make sure this .csv file is saved in the same folder as your core photos.
 I like to call this file something like "887_section_summary.csv" so that I do not confuse it with other files.

 ### Core Image Analysis
 Alrighty then.
 You now have all of your core images in a single folder for your project.
 You now need to extract color data from them.
+If you skipped the previous section, four core photographs and the ODP Site 887 section summary file are included in the **core_photo_analysis_demo_files** folder.

 The basic format of the script that is used for calling the image analysis functions in core composite is contained in **"image_processing_demo.py"** in the demos folder of this Github repository.
 The file path is: **core_composite/demos/core_photo_analysis_demo_files/image_processing_demo.py** ; Go ahead and copy **"image_processing_demo.py"** into the same folder as all of your core images.